Last update: April 2021

 3. Which sources and data does Bionorica SE use?

-The personal data which we process include in particular:
+The personal data which we process includes in particular:

-- other data comparable to the categories mentioned above.
+- other data comparable to the mentioned categories.

 4. Processing purposes and legal basis